How to file a Colorado annual report

 Can I file on paper?

-No. The Periodic Report must be filed electronically.
-Colorado does not accept paper filings for Periodic Reports.
+No. The Periodic Report is filed electronically through the SOS website.
+Colorado SOS does not provide a paper form or mailing address for Periodic Report submissions.

 What if I need to change my business name?